Back to Articles

 The Irish market in 2026 looks materially different from 18 months ago.
 PTSB cut rates again in January 2026, AIB and Haven cut their non-green fixed rates in October 2025, and Avant Money has been the most active across both directions — cashback doubled to 2%, fixed rates as low as 3.20% on the High-Value 4-year (loans ≥€300k at ≤60% LTV), while Flex (variable) rates have moved both ways with Euribor.

-Bank of IrelandFrom 3.10%2% drawdown + 1% at year 5 (excludes HVM rate)4.15%EcoSaver BER A 4-yr from 3.10% (HVM ≥€250k); strongest cashback
+Bank of IrelandFrom 3.10%2% drawdown + 1% at year 5 (excludes HVM rate)4.15%4yr HVM (≥€250k, BER A).
+5yr HVM from 3.40%.
+2%+1% cashback on EcoSaver terms (not HVM).

-PTSBFrom 3.00%Cashback excludes 4-yr fixed (green 2%+2% applies to 3- or 5-yr only)4.70%Standard 4-yr from 3.00% at ≤60% LTV; deeper green cashback on 3/5-yr
+PTSBFrom 3.00%Cashback excludes 4-yr fixed (green 2%+2% applies to 3- or 5-yr only)4.70%4yr standard from 3.00% (≤60% LTV).
+Green 3yr/5yr with 2%+2% cashback.
+No green 4yr.

-HavenFrom 3.20%€5,000 (non-green 4-yr only — not stackable with green)4.15%Flat 3.20% across all LTV bands on Green 4-yr fixed
+HavenFrom 3.20%€5,000 (non-green 4-yr only — not stackable with green)4.15%4yr green flat 3.20% across all LTV bands. €5k cashback on standard 3/4/5yr (≥€250k, non-green).

 EBSFrom 3.20%Green: €3,000 (switchers only).
-Non-green: up to 3%.4.15%Single flat green 4-yr rate across all LTV bands
+Non-green: up to 3%.4.15%4yr green flat 3.20% across all LTV bands.
+No green product on 3yr or 5yr.

 A note on these figures.
-Headline rates are the lowest published 4-year fixed rate at each lender for a qualifying first-time buyer as of May 2026 — green where a 4-yr green product is offered, otherwise the standard or High-Value 4-yr.
+Headline rates are the lowest published rate at each lender across all fixed terms for a qualifying first-time buyer as of May 2026.
+The qualifying conditions — BER, LTV band, loan size, and fixed term — are in the notes column.
+Use the interactive comparator below to filter by your actual LTV and term.
 APRC — the full lifetime cost — is what the CCPC recommends for comparison, and is often higher than the headline because of the variable rate the loan rolls onto.
-The €100/month difference between a 3.00% and a 3.20% headline rate disappears quickly if one rolls to a 4.70% follow-on and the other to 3.95%.

 Compare the Rates Side-by-Side